Argentina–Chile border

-Plot
+Many crossings along the border are also mountain passes along the continental divide.
+In the far south and far north the border follows straight lines between summits or along parallels or meridians.

+Description

 The northern end of the border is a tripoint it forms with those at the Argentina–Bolivia border and the Bolivia-Chile border in the arid Puna de Atacama plateau.
 The border extends south until reaching the sea at the same place the Strait of Magellan meets the Atlantic Ocean.
 Further south the border on the Isla Grande de Tierra del Fuego follows a meridian separating the island into two.
 This boundary reaches the sea at Beagle Channel a few kilometers southwest of Ushuaia.

 In November 1984 the southern border area was finally established after long negotiations and mediation of John Paul II by the Treaty of Peace and Friendship of 1984 between Chile and Argentina, a perpetual treaty, signed at the Vatican by representatives of both countries.

-On 16 December 1998, an agreement between Argentina and Chile was signed to set the border line from Mount Fitz Roy and Mount Daudet and finish with the historical dispute.
+On 16 December 1998, an agreement between Argentina and Chile was signed to redefine the border line from Mount Fitz Roy and Mount Daudet and finish with the historical dispute.
 However both countries didn't agree in the section between Mount Fitz Roy and Mount Murallón, and the border is still pending to be defined.
+Only Chile shows this on the cartography, while Argentina shows its pre-1998 claim, not following the new border between Murallón and Daudet from the agreement, nor indicating the pending section.

+The territorial claims of Argentina and Chile over Antarctica partially overlap with each other.
+Chile claims for itself the Chilean Antarctic Territory, which is included in the Region of Magallanes and Chilean Antarctica, while Argentina claims Argentine Antarctica, whose territory is part of the province of Tierra del Fuego, Antarctica and South Atlantic Islands.

+Both countries recognize each other's territories that do not overlap with their own as stipulated in the protocols of 1947, 1948, 1964, 1971 and 1978.

+Both countries have areas reachable by road only through the other country.
+Magallanes Region in Chile requires an around 1400 km drive through Argentina if driving from the more northern parts of Chile.
+Tierra del Fuego of Argentina requires 220 km drive through Chile from nearest other part of Argentina.

+Dispute over the extended continental shelf

+Mining near or at the border

+Since the late 1970s various mining projects have been developed in the vicinity of the north-central part of the border leading in some cases to issues related to the bi-nationality of some ore deposits and mines like Pascua Lama.
+The metallogenic province of El Indio Gold Belt straddles the north-central part of the border.
+The open pit of Los Pelambres, Chile's fourth most productive copper mine, lies less than one km from the border.